graphql-dotnet/graphql-dotnet/docs2/site/docs/analyzers/GQL007_CanNotSetSourceField.md

 ## Cause

 This rule triggers when a field defined on a type deriving from `InputObjectGraphType<TSourceType>` has a matching field or property on the `TSourceType` type but it's not not settable.
+If the type or one of its base types override the `ParseDictionary` method the validation is skipped.

 ## Rule description